 The ancient sages would’ve never thought or, honestly, cared that two thousand years later someone would apply that doctrine to a computing-based system, but that’s exactly what Dawn is built for — to host, serve and nurture the Ling of everything.
 Of course, for now, it’s limited to digital creative content; Dawn for tangible goods will differ subtly on a philosophical level due to the nature of indivisibility, among other things, and a lot on the technical side.
-Although just the thought itself is exciting and mind-blowing enough, it would be long, if ever, before I get to work on computing tangible goods in the physical world.
-As a matter of fact, we can even go beyond the product category and achieve far more in the upstream.
+Although just the thought itself is exciting and mind-blowing enough, it would be long, if ever, before I get to work on computing tangible goods in the physical world, which, again, is under the scope of Leibniz.
+On a side note (from one of the farthest desks), when this type of general object representation is achieved, we can go beyond the product-level activities and achieve far more in the upstream.

 If, for every property F, object x has F if and only if object y has F, then x is identical to y.

 It’s controversial, but I am not here to debate that.
 The absolute espousal of the Identity of Indiscernibles is critical to the entire Dawn complex and precisely what makes EvE possible because Dawn Objects shall and must be categorically and unconditionally unique.
 The principle has a number of implications that impact Dawn and is more complicated than it appears to be.
 They will be mentioned in the rest of this article.